 Using embroidery floss, yarn or ribbon, add a hanging loop to the top of each hat.
 You can leave the hats just like this or add a puff ball on the top.

-If you want to add a puff ball, it can be attached with a bit of hot glue.
+Add a puff ball to the top of the hat if you wish.
+Attach it with a bit of hot glue.
 Once again….so cute.
-I think I’m going to have to use these hats for some kind of game/activity.
+I seriously think I’m going to have to use these hats for some kind of game/activity.

 I used 2 glue dots (one on the front, and one on the back) to attach each hat to the craft sticks.
-These can be prepped in advance so that kids just have to peel the plastic back off the glue dot, pull the hat over the top of the craft stick, and pinch the top of the hat so that it sticks to the stick.
+I like to prep these in advance.
+Then, kids just have to peel the plastic back off the glue dot, pull the hat over the top of the craft stick, and pinch the top of the hat so that it sticks to the stick.

-A couple drops of glue will hold the scarf in place when it is folded over the craft stick.
-A paperclip will hold it in place until it dries.
-Kids will probably need a little bet of help to place the paperclip in place.
+Add a couple drops of glue to hold the scarf in place when it is folded over the craft stick.
+Use a paperclip to hold it in place until the glue dries.
+Kids will probably need a little bit of help to place the paperclip in place.

 Looking for some fun snowman learning activities for your kids?
-Check out these activities in my store:
+Check out these hands-on learning activities in my store: